subhamviky/order-to-cash-agentic-ai/README.md

 ## Why This Project Exists

-Most Agentic AI demos are toy examples.
-This project applies **the same enterprise resilience patterns used in production $350M financial settlement systems** — idempotency, saga compensation, circuit breakers, exactly-once processing, DLQ escalation — directly to an AI-native architecture running on AWS.
+This project applies **the enterprise resilience patterns used in production $350M financial settlement systems** — idempotency, saga compensation, circuit breakers, exactly-once processing, DLQ escalation — directly to an AI-native architecture running on AWS.